Atlas Runa

 Episodes in 2026 have covered questions like "Does unconditional love exist?", life in Berlin, and the social pressure around showing off — topics with enough conceptual weight that your brain has to work, which is exactly when acquisition happens.
 200+ episodes, active through at least April 2026.

-Pros: Research-backed storytelling methodology, genuinely interesting topics, available on Spotify, Apple Podcasts, and YouTube, intermediate episodes clearly labeled Cons: Membership unlocks more frequent content; some episodes skew more beginner than intermediate
+Pros: Research-backed storytelling methodology, genuinely interesting topics, available on Spotify, Apple, and YouTube, intermediate episodes clearly labeled Cons: Membership unlocks more frequent content; some episodes skew more beginner than intermediate

 Part II: Native Chinese Podcasts for Strong Intermediates